How to Create and Use a Caregiver’s Calendar

 But, as caregivers know, planning and organization takes time, an unruly commodity that can be hard to control.
 This post, the second in a series about organizational systems for caregivers, looks at ways to use a month-by-month calendar to better tame your time.

 An inexpensive way to create calendars is to download and print them out.
 Just type “downloadable monthly calendars” in your browser’s search engine, and you’ll find plenty to choose from.
 Once you select and print out a style you like, it can be stored in a three-ring binder.

 Of course, all that searching, printing, punching, and storing takes time.
 Which is already in short supply.
 So instead of spending your time creating monthly calendars, consider purchasing a planner instead.
 You can buy them on the internet, but a visit an office supply store makes it easier to examine your options up close and compare choices.

 If you want a planner specifically designed for caregivers, I recommend Tory Zellick’s Medical Day Planner.
-It’s available as a hard copy notebook and as an app.
 If you prefer electronic calendars over paper and pencil, search for an app to purchase and download onto your phone or tablet.